limcheekin/fluwix/lib/stock_chart/README.md

 If you are interested to reuse the source code of the screen, please check out the `stock_chart` branch of the git repository hosted at https://github.com/limcheekin/flutter-widgets-explorer.
 Feel free to fork the repository and send me pull request.

-I'd love to hear and happy weekend! :)
+I'd love to hear from you and happy weekend! :)